 In today’s ever-evolving media landscape, my greatest responsibility as a creative with a lens is to be able to adapt.
 From my photo studio to the Met Gala, the mosh pit to the Marc Jacobs runway, my home is behind the camera.
 I’m looking to capture a singular moment that commands people’s attention.
 Through stills, video, words, and design, I create stories that transport people back to that moment.
 If any piece doesn’t ring true, people can see that.
 But that’s not going to happen with you and me.

-After more than a decade in New York City crafting stories for publications like Paper Magazine and The Green Magazine, I’ve developed a uniquely editorial eye.
+With more than a decade of New York City experience, I’ve had the opportunity to work in-house as everything from Director of Photography and Video for Shinesty, Production Director at Paper Magazine, to Graphic Designer, Art Director, and writer for various other publications.
+As a result of these great opportunities I’ve developed a uniquely editorial and advertorial eye.
 I’ve also served as Sundance Institute’s portrait photographer, worked with likes of Campari, The MaCallan, Aperol, and W-Hotel, and photographed hundreds of high-end fashion events.
 I’ve been kicked in the face at SXSW while shooting for Vans, and puked on at Coachella just trying to get the shot.
-It all adds up to one adaptable photographer, I’d like to think.
-Plus, I’m just a pleasure to work with.
+It all adds up to one adaptable photographer and videographer, I’d like to think.

-Cut to 2020 (a year we’re either ready to forget or ready to resuscitate) and you’ve found me.
+Cut to 2023 and you’ve found me.
 Somehow, someway, you’ve found me.
 I think that’s just RAD, and I can’t wait to work together.

 714 642 8593